Find Cruises Plan a Cruise My Trips Port Guides

 Aquarium Finisterrae

-Known as the 'House of the Fish,' this public aquarium focuses on the marine life of the Galician coast and the Atlantic Ocean.
-It features a large oceanarium and exhibits on seals and local species.
+A public aquarium focusing on the marine life of the Galician coast and the Atlantic Ocean.
+Highlights include a large oceanarium, seal pool, and interactive exhibits.

 Old Town (Ciudad Vieja)